rhessing/Hetzner-VRRP/README.md

 Please make sure that you use he exact same server names and VIP descriptions in the hetzner cloud admin interface and when calling the script within keepalived.

+Also, add your own token in the script, see requirements ;-)

 This setup has been tested and confirmed to be working for at least 3 months at hetzner without issues (there were server issues but the other node always took over all traffic).

 The switch will take up to 1 minute, this is a hetzner thingy and as far as I was aware cannot be done quicker.